VIS4ROB-lab/interday_crop_registration/LoFTR/README.md

     source_images_path = '/path/to/Wheat_2018_images'
     source_depth_images_path = '/path/to/Wheat_2018_depth_images'
     ```
     Then run the script.
-The required packages needed to run it is the same as that of [crop_lignment](../crop_alignment/README.md#installation).
+The required packages are the same as that of [crop_lignment](../crop_alignment/README.md#installation).
     ```shell
     python ../dataset/generate_indices.py
     ```